WordPress/gutenberg/packages/components/src/panel/README.md

 -   Type: `String`
 -   Required: No

+###### collapsible

+If collapsible is true, then the collapse arrow is not be rendered and the `PanelBody` cannot be collapsed.

+-   Type: `boolean`
+-   Required: No
+-   Default: true

 ###### onToggle

 A function that is called when the user clicks on the `PanelBody` title after the open state is changed.